silverhammermba/superuser/_posts/2011-07-02-wallpapers.markdown

 ![cropped flower]({{ site.baseurl }}/img/flower_crop.png)
 {: .pull-right}

 For example, what if the desktop is too small?
-We could simply _crop_ the image
-- remove the pixels that don't fit on the desktop.
+We could simply _crop_ the image&mdash;remove the pixels that don't fit on the desktop.
 We'll lose some information, but the pixels that _are_ shown on the desktop will be displayed exactly as they were in the original image.
 This is usually the best option if it still looks good.
 But what if the desktop is _much_ smaller?
 What if the desktop is so small that cropping the image would make it look unappealing, thus defeating the point of a desktop wallpaper?

 ![flower fit]({{ site.baseurl }}/img/flower_grid.png)
 {: .pull-left}